Stacey Castor: Arrest and trial

-Having searched Castor's computer, prosecutors had found several drafts of the suicide note Ashley was accused of writing.
+Having searched Castor's computer, prosecutors had found several drafts of the purported suicide note.
 Forensic investigators found that based on the timestamps, it had been written while Ashley was in school, proving she couldn't have been its author.
-They argued that the "suicide attempt" had actually been a planned-out murder attempt by Castor against Ashley.
-On the stand, Ashley retold how her mother had convinced her to drink the two nights before she almost died.
-She repeated that she only drank the "nasty-tasting" beverage because she trusted Castor.
-She maintained her innocence of the two murders and the writing of the note.
+They argued that the "suicide attempt" had actually been a premeditated murder attempt.
+On the stand, Ashley retold how her mother had convinced her to drink before her near-death.
+She repeated that she only drank the "nasty-tasting" beverage because she trusted her mother.
+She maintained her innocence in the murders and denied writing of the suicide note.

-Castor's defense team—attorneys Charles Keller and Todd Smith—was set on creating reasonable doubt in the jury's minds about Castor having committed the murders.
-They wanted to "poke holes" in Ashley's version of what happened and prove that she could have been capable of murder at age 11.
-They noted Ashley's father, Wallace, showing favoritism toward his younger daughter rather than Ashley and cited jealousy as a possible motive for Ashley having murdered at such a young age.
-For her stepfather, they noted his and Ashley's tumultuous relationship and how they did not get along with each other.
-Castor's mother believed her granddaughter Ashley to be guilty.
+Castor's defense team—attorneys Charles Keller and Todd Smith—was set on creating reasonable doubt about Castor's role in the murders.
+They wanted to "poke holes" in Ashley's version of events and prove that she could have been capable of murdering Wallace when she was 11 years old.
+They noted Wallace showed favoritism toward Bree rather than Ashley and cited jealousy as a possible motive for Ashley having murdered at such a young age.
+For David, they noted his and Ashley's tumultuous relationship.
+Castor's mother believed her granddaughter to be guilty.
 In a final attempt to convince the jury that she was not guilty, Castor took the stand.

-On cross examination, Fitzpatrick pointed out what he felt were flaws in Castor's version of that night.
-She maintained that it was Ashley who murdered Wallace and David, though she would not speculate about motives beyond implying that her daughter might be mentally ill.
-Fitzpatrick pointed out that Ashley's mother had never sought therapy for her and that at 21 Ashley exhibited no sign of mental illness.
+On cross-examination, Fitzpatrick pointed out what he felt were flaws in Castor's version of that night.
+She maintained that it was Ashley who murdered Wallace and David although she would not speculate about motives beyond implying that her daughter was mentally ill.
+Fitzpatrick pointed out that Castor had never sought therapy for Ashley and that Ashley had never exhibited signs of mental illness.

-Fitzpatrick asserted that Castor's behavior during David Castor's and Ashley's illnesses made no sense, given the years she had worked for a paramedics company.
-She did not seek care for Ashley for 17 hours and indicated that David Castor, who was staggering and vomiting and unable to stand, "looked OK".
+Fitzpatrick asserted that Castor's behavior during David's and Ashley's illnesses made no sense, given the years she had worked for an ambulance company.
+She did not seek care for Ashley for seventeen hours and indicated that David, who was staggering and vomiting and unable to stand, "looked OK".
 Likewise, he questioned how a woman who had lost two husbands to poisoning would not seek help for a daughter in Ashley's state.
-Fitzpatrick frequently shouted at Castor, inspiring Castor's defense attorney Charles Keller to frequently object and even to request a mistrial.
+Fitzpatrick frequently shouted at Castor, causing Keller to frequently object and even request a mistrial.